benhuson/Taxonomy-Images/readme.md

 Need More Taxonomy Plugins?
 ---------------------------

 The original author of this plugin, Michael Fields, released a handful of plugins dealing with taxonomies.
-Please see his [plugin page](http://wordpress.org/extend/plugins/profile/mfields) for more information.
+Please see his [WordPress.org profile](https://profiles.wordpress.org/mfields/) for more information.

 Installation
 ------------